darshikadubey67/AI-WEBSITE-/README.md

 ## About the Project

-This AI Chatbot Website allows users to interact with a sophisticated AI through a web interface.
+**AI WEBSITE** allows users to interact with a sophisticated AI through a web interface.
 It uses a **Flask backend** to handle user requests and integrates with **Groq AI** for generating intelligent responses.

 Key objectives of the project: